Teaching English and Living in Brazil

 There are also many independent language schools, particularly in the larger towns and cities.

 At either franchises or independents you might teach in a classroom setting.
 You should expect to teach students of varying ages and abilities.
 Many schools, particularly the independents, also have private students who seek classes either at home or at the office.

 It’s easy to get started with schools if you are a native speaker.
 You will likely have to take a standardized test of grammar, but this should present little difficulty.
 No one will ask to see a work permit.
 (I’ll discuss visas in-depth a bit later.)

 Do note that most schools will start you on a trial basis, initially giving you only a couple of classes, or one or two of their private students.
 So it’s common to work for more than one school, and this practice is accepted.

 Most schools, franchise or independent, offer some sort of training — though the quality of that training varies.
 Expect franchises to have more formal programs.
 Independents tend to be small — the owner may well be the office manager and teach classes as well — so teaching may amount to “ride along with me today.”
 However, you should receive some training, plus access to materials, and — importantly — students waiting to be taught.

 Pay in Rio these days for private lessons is 60-70 reais per hour.
-In Sao Paulo, 90-125 reals or more is common depending upon experience (note that the conversion rate at the time of this writing is 2 reais to 1 US$, but is subject to change, so check before you arrive).
-Higher hourly pay is possible, and I think that as the World Cup and Olympics near, we’ll see rates increase, perhaps significantly.
+In Sao Paulo, 90-125 reals or more is common depending upon experience (note that the conversion rate at the time of this writing is 2.5 reais to US$1, but is subject to change, so check before you arrive).
+Higher hourly pay is possible, and I think that as the Olympics near, we’ll see rates increase, perhaps significantly.
 However, the language school business is very competitive, and overhead limits what schools can pay.
 You can always negotiate.
 I would at least ask for travel expenses, which can significantly enhance your effective earnings.